Introduction to Puerto Rico Banking License

 - An International Banking Entity must maintain a complete set of books and records in its business office in Puerto Rico.
 Such records must be segregated from the records of any other affiliated enterprise.
 These records are subject to inspection by the Board.
 An IBE must submit annual and quarterly financial statements to the Board.
 The annual statements, which must include a balance sheet and an income statement, must be certified by an independent certified public accountant licensed to practice in Puerto Rico.

-- Within the course of its first year of operation, an International Banking Entity must employ in Puerto Rico at least four employees on a full-time basis.
+- Within the course of its first year of operation, an International Banking Entity applying for a Puerto Rico banking license must employ in Puerto Rico at least four employees on a full-time basis.
 For these purposes, employees of a corporation of which the International Banking Entity is a unit will be considered employees of the International Banking Entity only if such employees are assigned exclusively to the operations of the unit.

 What is the procedure of obtaining the Puerto Rico Banking License?